Charles, Count of Angoulême

 Charles of Orléans (1459 – 1 January 1496) (Charles d'Orléans) was the Count of Angoulême from 1467 until his death.
-He succeeded his father, John, and was initially under the regency of his mother, Marguerite de Rohan, assisted by Jean I de La Rochefoucauld, one of his vassals.
+He succeeded his father, John, and was initially under the regency of his mother, Margaret of Rohan, assisted by Jean I de La Rochefoucauld, one of his vassals.

 Charles commissioned the luxuriously illustrated Heures de Charles d'Angoulême.

 Family

 Charles was a grandson of Louis I, Duke of Orléans, a younger son of King Charles V of France.
 He was thus a member of the Orléans cadet branch of the ruling House of Valois.
 The Orléans came to the throne in 1498 in the person of Charles's cousin Louis XII, who was followed in 1515 by Charles's own son Francis I.

 Marriage and issue

 Charles married Louise of Savoy, daughter of Philip the Landless and Margaret of Bourbon, on 16 February 1488.